ystia/yorc/doc/bootstrap.rst

 See later below a :ref:`full example of bootstrap configuration file <yorc_google_example_ubuntu_section>` defining such a parameter.

-Sections below provide examples of configuration files for each type of infrastructure.
+Sections below provide examples of configuration files define a location for each infrastructure type.

 .. _yorc_google_example_section: